Monter/spamcop.pl/README.md

 CHANGELOG
 =========
+- v3.2 - improving the positioning of some messages and added a new section "SIP does not wish to receive reports"
 - v3.1 - added information about individual e-mail address to which you should send reports of Spam
        - change the presentation of a script (User Agent)
        - added a new section "no routeable IP address"